discrete-notes/discrete-notes.github.io/_posts/2024-04-09-drawings-hardware.md

 The important feature is that your drawing software supports layers, as said in the previous post.

 Nowadays, I use a graphics tablet with a stylus.
-It is "black" tablet, not one with an LCD display.
+It is a "black" tablet, not one with an LCD display.
 So I need to plug it to the computer, and look at the screen of a computer, while moving the stylus on the tablet.
 It looks weird at first, but one gets used to it in a few minutes.